 But the most consequential rollback is the phone’s camera system, which is somewhat disappointing.
 While images look sharp and natural using the 48MP main camera in good lighting, the Poco F3 lacks photographic chops in every other area.
 Its ultra-wide offering is mediocre at best, and there’s no telephoto camera to call upon.
 Night shots, too, lack definition.

 Elsewhere, MIUI (Xiaomi's Android skin) continues to be a bit of a mixed bag.
 It’s highly customizable and plenty fluid, but it’s not without bloatware, and there are a couple of irritating rough edges that you simply don’t get with a more stock Android-oriented UI.

-None of that is enough to stop the Xiaomi Poco F3 from being a deeply compelling option at the price.
+None of that is enough to stop the Xiaomi Poco F3 from being a deeply compelling option at the price and ranking among the best Xiaomi phones.
 Using the phone day to day simply feels more flagship-like than any of its contemporaries, whether that’s the Samsung Galaxy A52 5G or the Google Pixel 4a.

 Xiaomi Poco F3 release date and price

 - Available April 12 in the UK, also out in Europe

 - Prices start from £329 (around $450, AU$590)

 Chipset: Snapdragon 870